🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 Step 04

-Do Not Induce Vomiting at Home Without Vet Instruction
+Don’t Induce Vomiting Without Vet Instruction

 Step 05

-Stage 1: 0 to 6 Hours After Ingestion
+Stage 1: 0 to 6 Hours

-My cat ate a lily and nothing happened during this window is completely expected.
-Some cats show mild drooling or vomiting in the first two hours, but many show nothing at all.
-Kidney damage is beginning but not yet producing observable effects.
+“Nothing happened” during this window is expected.
+Some cats show mild drooling or vomiting early on, but many show nothing at all while kidney damage begins invisibly.

-Stage 2: 6 to 24 Hours After Ingestion
+Stage 2: 6 to 24 Hours

-Stage 3: 24 to 72 Hours After Ingestion
+Stage 3: 24 to 72 Hours

 Which Parts of Lilies Are Toxic to Cats?